 Chapter 3 of [TK1] provides a good illustration of Chisholm's way of using these terms of epistemic appraisal in the statement of his epistemic principles.
 In that chapter, he presents a set of nine epistemic principles.
 The first of these concerns “self-presenting states”.
 These are states such as belief, hope, fear and other propositional attitudes, as well as phenomenal states of being appeared to in various ways, as well as states of intending or undertaking to do something.
 The principle is:

 (A) If there is a “self-presenting state” such that S is in that state, then it is evident to S that he is in that state.

-Principle (A) would make a certain form of introspective knowledge possible.
-For example, it would explain how it is possible for me to know that it now seems to me that I am seeing a doorknob.
+Principle (A) would play a central role in a proposed explanation of the possibility of a certain form of introspective knowledge.
+For example, it would figure in an explanation of how it is possible for a person to know that it now seems to him that he is seeing a doorknob.
 By itself, (A) has no implications for knowledge of the external world.

 Subsequent principles purport to explain further sorts of knowledge.
 Principle (B) says:

 (B) If S believes he perceives something to have a property F, then the proposition that he does perceive something to have F, as well as the proposition that something has F is reasonable for S. ([TK1], 45)

 (B) applies only in cases in which S thinks he is seeing, or smelling, or in some other way perceiving something to have F; it does not imply that in such conditions there actually is something that has F, or that it is evident to S that there is something that has F. It implies merely that it is reasonable for S to believe this.
 Since reasonability is not a sufficiently strong epistemic condition for knowledge, this would not explain how knowledge of the external world is possible.
 But the next principle may seem to explain this.